 Knowing the buyout had happened at a pivotal time for the family, Kristi took comfort in knowing that Michelle’s family would be secure financially, but the burden of carrying on the mission, and paying tribute to what Michelle had created weighed on Kristi and her team.
 Still searching for a new name that would reflect the mission Michelle had started, they settled on Mother Raw, a nod to Michelle and her devout insistence on using natural ingredients for her products.

 Celebrating their first year under the new name and Kristi’s careful watch, Mother Raw has expanded into the US and been picked up by the giants, think Sobey’s, Safeway and Costco US.
 Michelle’s daughter works with the team during her summer’s away from university, weighing in on the brand and making her voice heard.
 Connected in this cause, Kristi shares a responsibility to ensure her mother’s vision stays true.

 “I’ve decided that I have to represent Michelle’s vision.
 That means public speaking and networking.
 It’s out of my comfort zone but it’s undeniably important.
 Being vulnerable.
 She was so spot on so early with her idea, and how far she got, all on her own.
 And that’s really the reason why I had to do this.”Kristi Knowles- CEO Mother Raw

 With her impact clearly being made, Kristi reflects on her time with the big boys as the turning point, offering this advice to those who find themselves in a similar spot, be bold.
 Don’t cater to what people want to hear, say what you mean.
-Make your ask, be direct.
+Make your ask, and be direct.
 She hopes that women, of all ages, will become more confident and share their opinions more openly.

 So LinkedIn with that mentor, send a DM to those women who inspire you.
 Open yourself up.
 It’s very likely, you have something to offer them too.

 *Interview may be edited for length/clarity.